timofeysie/satisfactory/docs/30 - load topics, pictures and stories.md

 Probably should have put that in a components directory.
 But this will do for now.

-### throwing inside of an async function without a catch block
+### Throwing inside of an async function without a catch block

 Or rejecting a promise which was not handled with .catch().